 1. Assessment

-Evaluate your current debts, including credit card balances, personal loans, or other outstanding obligations.
+Evaluate your current debts, including credit card balances, personal loans, or other outstanding obligations like Buy Now Pay Later accounts.

 2. Research and comparison

 Research and compare consolidation loan options from various lenders, such as banks, credit unions, and online lenders.
 Look for favourable interest rates, fees, and repayment terms.
-If you secure a lower interest rate on the consolidation loan compared to your previous debts, you may save money over time.
+If you secure a lower interest rate or a shorter loan term on the consolidation loan compared to your previous debts, you may save money over time.

 3. Application

 Apply for a loan with the chosen lender.
-The lender will assess your creditworthiness, income, and other factors to determine if you qualify for the loan.
+The lender will assess your creditworthiness, income and employment status, whether you can provide security for the loan and other factors to determine if you qualify for the loan.

 4. Loan approval